fuzz-productions/iOSPlaybook/documentation.md

     - *Complexity* - steps for convoluted operations should be explained.

 - *Why*

+  Some code only makes sense in the specific context in which it is implemented.
+For instance, delegate patterns often fall victim to a lack of contextual knowledge necessary to make an informed decision about the code and should be documented.

     - *Bugs* - bugs fixes are generally counterintuitive when read without context.
 Commented bug fixes are organizational knowledge.
     - *Workarounds* - counterintuitive workarounds to difficult problems must be documented.
-    - *Context* - some code only makes sense in the specific context in which it is implemented.
-For instance, delegate patterns often fall victim to a lack of contextual knowledge necessary to make an informed decision about the code and should be documented.

 - *What* and *Why*
     - *Types and Functions* - some types and functions are very intuitive, and good naming helps.
 Even so, functionality and reason to exist should be documented.